zoltraks/quest-runner/README.md

 > Please consider following this project's author [Filip Golewski](https://github.com/zoltraks) and ⭐ the [project](https://github.com/zoltraks/quest-runner) to show your ❤️ and support.

+See [CHANGELOG.md](CHANGELOG.md) for version history and release notes.

 ## Install ##

 Install with [npm](https://www.npmjs.com/) in current directory: